-We are delighted to welcome back artist Mike Glier as artist-in-residence for the month of January.
-Glier was previously in residence at the Maltings studios in Bruton from September – December 2019, and will be returning again in May 2020.
+We are delighted to welcome back artist Mike Glier as artist-in-residence for the month of January 2020.
+Glier was previously in residence at the Maltings studios in Bruton from September – December 2019, and was due to return in May 2020.

 Glier uses painting and drawing to explore topics of common interest.
 He also teaches, which he considers to be a part of his creative output.
 Masculinity, consumerism, and conflict were subjects for much of his early work.
 For the last two decades, however, he has focused on the human relationship with the environment.
 The artist states, “My landscape projects are propelled by a number of things, including the love of paint and abstraction, but most importantly, by a desire to do my part to help make the changes in philosophy that are required if humanity is to create a sustainable future.
 By studying the land and responding to it freshly, I hope to demonstrate attachment, respect and engagement.
 And if the paintings are good enough, they will find their way into public life to do their job of representing the joy of living in the world and the wonder of perceiving it, and if they succeed at this, to evoke the will to create balance within it.”

 Solo exhibitions of Mike’s drawing and painting have been presented at a variety of public and private institutions including Barbara Krakow Gallery, Boston; Gerald Peters Gallery, NY and Santa Fe; The Kitchen, New York; Rhona Hoffman Gallery, Chicago; Barbara Gladstone Gallery, New York; Galerie Tanja Grunert, Cologne; The Cambridge Arts Council Gallery 344, Boston; San Jose Museum of Art, and the Museum of Modern Art, NY.